Provably Learning Attention with Queries: Abstract

 \section{Abstract}

 We study the problem of learning Transformer-based sequence models with black-box access to their outputs.
-In this setting, a learner may adaptively query the oracle with any sequence of vectors and observe the corresponding real-valued output.
-We begin with the simplest case, a single-head softmax-attention regressor.
-We show that for a model with width $d$, there is an elementary algorithm to learn the parameters of single-head attention exactly with $O(d^2)$ queries.
+In this setting, a learner may adaptively query the oracle with any sequence of vectors and observe the output of the target function.
+We begin with studying the learnability of the simplest formulation, that is, learning a single-head attention-based regressor with queries.
+We show that for a model with width $d$, there is an elementary algorithm to learn the parameters of single-head attention with $O(d^2)$ queries.
 Further, we show that if there exists an algorithm to learn ReLU feedforward networks (FFNs), then the single-head algorithm can be easily adapted to learn one-layer Transformers with single-head attention.
-Next, motivated by the regime where the head dimension $r \ll d$, we provide a randomised algorithm that learns single-head attention-based models with $O(rd)$ queries via compressed sensing arguments.
+Next, we show that, in the common regime where the head dimension $r \ll d$, single-head attention-based models can be learned with $O(rd)$ queries via compressed sensing arguments.
 We also study robustness to noisy oracle access, proving that under mild norm and margin conditions, the parameters can be estimated to $\varepsilon$ accuracy with a polynomial number of queries even when outputs are only provided up to additive tolerance.
-Finally, we show that multi-head attention parameters are not identifiable from value queries in general---distinct parameterisations can induce the same input–output map.
-Hence, guarantees analogous to the single-head setting are impossible without additional structural assumptions.
+Finally, we consider the learnability of multi-head attention and show that they are not identifiable from queries, and hence, learnability in the same sense is not feasible without additional assumptions.
+We discuss potential approaches to learn multi-head attention-based models under certain structural assumptions.